Benefits of Methane Digesters

 - The liquid resulting from the digesting plus separation process has less phosphorus and total solids than separated raw manure and is also more plant available.

-- When combined with modern field spreading techniques, like drag lining and injection, digesters can offer major water quality benefit.
+- When combined with modern field spreading techniques, like drag lining and injection, digesters can save the farmer time and fuel costs while providing major water quality benefit.
 It is outlined here in our “Watershed Digester” concept.

 - Homeowners sometimes threaten legal action against nearby farms due to manure odors.
 An anaerobic digester system reduces these by as much as 90 percent, making the farm a good neighbor.
 One of our Vermont farms is building a digester to help the students next door concentrate on their studies.